garroud/human-motion-prediction-pytorch/README.md

 or `--action all` (default) to train on all actions.

-The code will log the error in Euler angles for each action to [tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
-You can track the progress during training by typing `tensorboard --logdir experiments` in the terminal and checking the board under http://127.0.1.1:6006/ in your browser (occasionally, tensorboard might pick another url).

 ### Citing

 If you use our code, please cite our work